fsbolero/fsbolero.github.io/docs/HTML.md

 ```

 To instantiate a Blazor component, use the `comp` function.
 It is parameterized by the component type, and takes attributes and child nodes as arguments.
+To set a parameter, pass it by name as an attribute using the `=>` operator.

 ```fsharp
 let myElement =